 Offer a class.

-While many of us have gotten some garden lessons from our parents or grandparents some people may have never had any hands on garden experience.
+While many of us have gotten some garden lessons from our parents or grandparents some people may have never had any hands-on garden experience.
 Teaching a free or cheap class can help people learn who may be too intimidated to try on their own.
 For E.g you can teach your community how to use a self propelled lawn mowers for hills.
 You could also consider more specialty classes like canning strawberry jam if you have a particular skill.

 Plant your garden close to the road.

 Gardening in view of neighbors and passersby can be a great way to plant the gardening seed in someone’s mind so to speak.
 I’ve seen so many great conversations started in roadside gardens.
-For the extra dedicated add a section of free PYO produce.
+For the extra dedicated, add a section of free PYO produce.
 Whether it’s blackberry bushes or tomato plants people may be encouraged to learn to grow their own after finding out how good homegrown food tastes, if you want to learn more about the best ways to take care of your lawn.

 Divide your perennials and offer free starts to friends and neighbors.